divyashritc/divyashritc/README.md

 I am Divyashri

-I am a Associate software engineer at excelsoft technology
+Associate software engineer at excelsoft technology

 <!--
 **divyashritc/divyashritc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.